Forest & Water Renewal Revolving Loan Fund

 The Renewal Fund leverages private capital to increase the impact of public investments.
 Bridge financing expands project scale, increases success, and reduces barriers to entry for those interested in expanding their work with support from federal and state funding.

-The Renewal Fund will supply bridge capital to groups at critical stages of project planning, development, and implementation to help accelerate projects.
-Organizations that are funded through state and federal grants pay for project equipment, staff time, and contractors, then wait anywhere from 30-90+ days to receive grant reimbursements.
+There is a pressing need to increase the pace and scale of wildfire mitigation and climate resilience projects in our communities and landscapes.
+Organizations that are funded through state and federal grants are hindered by up-front project costs (equipment, staff time, and contractors) and long wait times (30-90+ days) between grant reimbursements.
 This results in a perpetual cycle of cash-in-reserve challenges for these organizations and creates a significant barrier to conservation outcomes.

-The survey revealed strong support—and excitement– for a revolving loan fund.
-On average, participants expressed interest in borrowing $146,582 (outliers removed), with a median loan request of $100,000.
+The national survey was conducted to determine the scope and scale of bridge financing needs among potential Renewal Fund borrowers.
+The survey assessed interest in borrowing from the fund, program design preferences, and perceived barriers to entry.
+The survey revealed strong support – and excitement – for COCO’s Revolving Fund with 63% of respondents expressing interest in borrowing.
+On average, participants expressed interest in borrowing $146,582, with a median loan request of $100,000.
 The average preferred loan duration was 1.89 years, while the median was 2 years.
-70% of respondents requested an interest rate below 3%, and 33% indicated their willingness to pay between 3% and 4.99%
+70% of respondents requested an interest rate below 3%, and 33% indicated their willingness to pay between 3% and 4.99%.

 Data from a $250 million conservation bridge loan fund that is now closed revealed that 90% or more of their 400 loans had guaranteed repayment by public sources.
 About 30% required small adjustments such as extensions.
 The average loan term was 18-24 months.
-Most loans were paid within 9-12 months and only one of them failed.
+Most loans were repaid within 9-12 months and only one of them failed.

 Renewal Revolving Loan Fund Pilot